The Advantages of the Comp Turbo TRIPLEX CERAMIC™

 OIL-LESS BEARING SYSTEMS

 Sleeve bearing systems in turbochargers cannot operate without a continuous supply of lube oil from the engine.
 In very cold weather, lube oil becomes very viscous and, if it does not reach the turbocharger sleeve bearing promptly on engine startup, the bearings will fail.
-Comp Turbo Technology, Inc. has developed the first automotive turbocharger that does not require lube oil form the engine.
+Comp Turbo Technology, Inc. has developed the first automotive turbocharger that does not require lube oil from the engine.
 The ball bearings are lubricated by a high temperature grease and they can be operated in very cold temperatures without problems.

 Since there is no lube oil to drain back to the engine crankcase, the turbocharger can be mounted on the engine at a variety of angles, including vertically.
 Fig. 2 illustrates a Comp Turbo oil-less turbocharger mounted on a snowmobile engine in a vertical position.